req-co/Boom/README.md

 ---

--  You will need Node, Grunt, and Bundler
+-  You will need Node, Gulp, and Bundler
 -  From the command line, cd into your new theme folder
--  Run "npm install"
+-  Run "sudo bundle install"
+-  Run "sudo bundle update"
--  Run "bundle install"
+-  Run "sudo npm install"
 -  Run "npm update caniuse-db"
--  Run "grunt watch"
+-  Run "gulp"
 -  To stop watching, use Ctrl+C

 Random Notes
 ============

-* Common Modernizr tests: mediaqueries (non-core), touch, rgba, csstransforms (2d), svg, plus printshiv
-* Frequently used Modernizr tests: csscalc (non-core), cssanimations, csstransitions